Deadshot690/CodeCraft/PROJECT_DOCUMENTATION.md

 *   **2.3.2.
 Economic Feasibility:** The current implementation is economically feasible as it runs primarily on the client-side, with AI features executed through serverless functions (Genkit flows).
 This model incurs minimal costs.
 Future enhancements like user authentication and a persistent database would introduce cloud hosting costs (e.g., via Firebase), but these services are designed to scale affordably from a free tier.

 *   **2.3.3.
 Operational Feasibility:** The system is designed to be user-friendly and intuitive.
 The gamified dashboard, clear navigation, and integrated help systems are intended to lower the barrier to entry for new programmers.
 The application is a standard web app and requires no special software or installation, making it easily accessible to anyone with a modern web browser.

+---

+## **Chapter 3: System Design & Architecture**

+### **3.1.
+Technology Stack**

+The technology stack for CodeCraft Quest was chosen to create a modern, performant, and feature-rich web application.
+It leverages a server-centric approach with Next.js and integrates powerful AI capabilities seamlessly.

+*   **Frontend Framework:** **Next.js (with App Router)** - Used for building the user interface with React.
+The App Router paradigm with Server Components allows for fast page loads and a robust structure for routing and layouts.
+*   **UI Library:** **React** - The core library for building composable user interface components, used within the Next.js framework.
+*   **AI Integration:** **Genkit for Firebase** - A powerful, open-source framework used to build, deploy, and monitor production-grade AI-powered features.
+In this project, Genkit is used for:
+    *   **AI-Powered Code Evaluation:** Simulating code execution and judging correctness against test cases.
+    *   **AI Tutor:** Generating contextual hints and explanations for coding problems.
+    *   **Model Integration:** Seamlessly integrating with Google's advanced Gemini family of models.
+*   **Styling:**
+    *   **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
+    *   **ShadCN UI:** A collection of beautifully designed and accessible UI components built on top of Tailwind CSS and Radix UI.
+*   **Client-Side Storage:** **Browser `localStorage`** - Used for persisting basic user progress, such as solved challenges and stats, directly in the user's browser.
+This provides a simple way to maintain state without requiring a backend database or user authentication in the current scope.
+*   **Language:** **TypeScript** - A typed superset of JavaScript that enhances code quality, readability, and developer productivity by adding static types.

+### **3.2.
+System Architecture**

+CodeCraft Quest is built on a modern, server-driven architecture centered around Next.js and its App Router.

+*   **Component Model:** The application primarily uses **React Server Components (RSCs)** by default.
+This means most of the UI rendering and data fetching happens on the server, sending minimal JavaScript to the client.
+This results in faster initial page loads and a better user experience.
+Client-side interactivity is added where necessary using `'use client'` directives, such as in the IDE panel or mini-game interfaces.
+*   **Backend and AI Logic:** There is no traditional, always-on backend server.
+Instead, backend logic is handled through **Next.js Server Actions** and **Genkit Flows**.
+    *   **Server Actions:** These are functions executed on the server that can be called directly from React components, simplifying form submissions and data mutations.
+For example, submitting code to the IDE triggers a server action.
+    *   **Genkit Flows:** These are specialized server-side functions designed to orchestrate AI-powered workflows.
+In CodeCraft Quest, flows like `runCodeFlow` and `aiCodeAssistantFlow` are defined with Genkit.
+They are invoked by Server Actions to interact with the Gemini language models, process the results, and return structured data to the frontend.
+This architecture encapsulates all AI logic securely on the server.
+*   **Data Flow (IDE Example):**
+    1. A user writes code in the client-side IDE component.
+    2. The user clicks "Submit", triggering a Server Action.
+    3. The Server Action receives the user's code and calls the `runCode` Genkit flow.
+    4. The `runCode` flow constructs a detailed prompt, including the user's code, the problem's test cases, and a reference solution.
+    5. Genkit sends this prompt to the Gemini model.
+    6. The AI model executes the logic and returns a structured JSON object with the pass/fail status for each test case.
+    7. The flow returns this JSON to the Server Action, which then passes it back as state to the client-side component.
+    8. The IDE component re-renders to display the results to the user.

+### **3.3.
+Data Design**

+In the current version, all application data is hardcoded and managed through TypeScript modules within the `src/lib` directory.

+*   **Challenge Data (`src/lib/challenges.ts`):** This module exports a large array of `Challenge` objects.
+Each object follows a strict interface, containing:
+    *   `id`: A unique identifier.
+    *   `title`, `description`, `difficulty`, `domain`, `tags`: Metadata for display and filtering.
+    *   `templates`: Boilerplate code for various supported languages.
+    *   `testCases`: An array of input/output objects used by the AI to verify solutions.
+*   **Mini-Game Data (`src/lib/*-challenges.ts`):** Each mini-game has its own data module (e.g., `battle-challenges.ts`, `jigsaw-challenges.ts`) defining the content for that specific game.
+*   **User Progress Data (`localStorage`):** The application uses the browser's `localStorage` to provide a simple persistence layer for a single user.
+    *   When a user successfully solves a challenge, the challenge ID and completion timestamp are stored in a JSON array under the key `solvedChallengesInfo`.
+    *   Pages like the Profile and Dungeon page read from `localStorage` on the client-side to display progress, calculate stats, and unlock new content.

+### **3.4.
+System Diagrams**

+*(For a formal report, this section would contain actual diagrams created with a tool like Lucidchart, Draw.io, or Mermaid.js.
+The following are descriptions of the recommended diagrams.)*

+*   **Use Case Diagram:** A diagram showing the primary actors (the "User") and their interactions with the system.
+    *   **Use Cases:** "Solve Coding Challenge", "Request AI Hint", "Play Monster Battle", "Play Debug Hunt", "View Profile", "Navigate Dungeon".
+*   **Sequence Diagram for "Run Code" Action:** A diagram illustrating the step-by-step flow of a user submitting code.
+    1.  `User` clicks "Run" in `IdePanel`.
+    2.  `IdePanel` calls the `runTestAction` Server Action.
+    3.  `runTestAction` calls the `runCode` Genkit flow.
+    4.  `runCode` flow calls the Gemini AI Model.
+    5. Gemini AI Model returns results to `runCode`.
+    6.  `runCode` returns structured results to `runTestAction`.
+    7.  `runTestAction` updates the state of `IdePanel`.
+    8.  `IdePanel` re-renders to display the results.